Technigo/project-mongo-api/README.md

 An error message will show if no books are found by that author, double check author name.
 ### GET /books/top-rated
 Will show books from the database that have an "average_rating" property equal or higher than 4 ⭐
+### GET /books/top-rated?quickRead=true
+Will show books that are both Top Rated and have less than 600 pages.

 ## View it live